consultation and support at a distance or in-person

 1. In-person sessions: cash or personal check made out to Dori Langevin

-3. Use Zelle which you set up with your bank and securely transfer funds from your account to mine.
-My ID is 509-688-7772 There are no fees for using Zelle and account numbers are not shared.
+3. Use Zelle (which you set up with your bank) and securely transfer funds from your account to mine.
+There are no fees for using Zelle and account numbers are not shared.

-4. Pay Pal charges two transaction fees (standard 3.49% plus fee based on the country).
+4. Pay Pal charges two transaction fees.
+If you want the convenience of using PayPal and you are willing to cover the transaction fees, let me know where you live, how much you want me to receive ($90 – 125) and I let you know the amount to send to PayPal.
 I do not request you cover the transaction fees if you choose to offer $130-150 per session.
-If you want or need the convenience of using PayPal and you are willing to cover the transaction fees, let me know where you live, how much you want me to receive ($90 – 125) and I let you know the amount to send to PayPal.

 If you need to cancel a session, please text or email me 24 hours in advance to avoid paying for a missed session.
-For my bookkeeping simplicity, I request that your payment arrives before the session.
+For my bookkeeping simplicity, I request that your payment arrives before the session if not meeting in person.
 Thank you in advance for honoring these payment requests.

 The frequency of sessions is based on your time, finances and needs coupled with my schedule.
-However, if possible, I recommend starting with weekly or bi-monthly sessions to establish a personal connection, co-create the way we work together and a momentum that can support your intentions and my intention for our work together which is for you to transfer the learning in our sessions to your meditation practice and your life.
-In other words, to make the reflections and practices your own and to experience the effect on your daily life and relationships.
-I am committed to “teaching you how to fish, rather than feeding you fish.”
+However, if possible, I recommend we start meeting weekly or bi-monthly to establish a personal connection and co-create the momentum that can support your intentions for our work together.

 I cannot offer emergency or “on-call” coverage.
 For various lengths of time I am off-the-grid teaching, on personal retreat, engaging in restorative travel or just having fun!
 Please feel free to contact me with any questions.
-Cell: 509-688-7772 (US Pacific Time) [email protected]
+Text 509-688-7772 [email protected]

 Some of the books that I have found helpful with awakening in practice and in life include: